-Staff, parents and pupils will be expected to contact Mrs C Riley for queries or concerns about attendance.
+The school's attendance officer is Mrs C Riley, and can be contacted via criley@hunsburypark.org Staff, parents and pupils will be expected to contact the attendance officer for queries or concerns about attendance.

 1. Legal framework

 This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: